algorand/pyteal/docs/abi.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. warning::
     :any:`ABIReturnSubroutine` is still taking shape and is subject to backwards incompatible changes.

     * For ABI Application entry point definition, feel encouraged to use :any:`ABIReturnSubroutine`.
 Expect a best-effort attempt to minimize backwards incompatible changes along with a migration path.
     * For general purpose usage, use at your own risk.
 Based on feedback, the API and usage patterns will change more freely and with less effort to provide migration paths.

+    For these reasons, we strongly recommend using :any:`pragma` or the :any:`Pragma` expression to pin the version of PyTeal in your source code.

 In addition to accepting ABI types as arguments, it's also possible for a subroutine to return an ABI type value.